andfaulkner/gulp-display-help/README.md

 # gulp-display-help
-Output beautiful custom help text for your gulp tasks and parameters
+- Output beautiful custom help text for your gulp tasks and parameters.

-Display help text for your project's gulpfile.

-Allows display of help text for both tasks and environment flags.
+- Lets you make help text specific to your project's gulpfile - for both tasks and environment flags - which can then be accessed via the command line (e.g. 'gulp help').

-Usage
+- Automatically generates and displays list of tasks.
+Tasks can be excluded if not wanted on the help list ('private'/'internal' tasks).
+Descriptions added to each task via the plugin.

+- "Usage" information displayed at the top.

+- Wraps and indents the help text, linux 'man' style.

+##Usage

-gulp.task('help', displayHelp(gulp.tasks [, descriptions, excludes, flagDescriptions])
+__gulp.task('help', displayHelp(gulp.tasks [, descriptions, excludes, flagDescriptions])__
-- gulp.tasks must always be the first parameter
+- gulp.tasks must always be the first parameter.
-- descriptions is an object

-Example
+- descriptions {Object} format::: { "taskname": "taskDescription", "taskName": "taskDescription"}
+- excludes {Array} format::: ["taskToExcludeFromHelp1", "taskToExcludeFromHelp2"]
+- flagDescriptions {Object} format: {"gulpCliParameter1": "gulpCliParameter1Description", "gulpParam2": "gulpDescription2" }

+###Example

     var require('gulp-display-help');